 This is an Insight article, written by a selected partner as part of GAR's co-published content.
 Read more on Insight

-Costa Rica introduced alternative dispute resolution (ADR) mechanisms in the nineties through its judiciary, which recognised the need to offer more effective means of resolving disputes.
+Costa Rica introduced alternative dispute resolution (ADR) mechanisms in the 1990s through its judiciary, which recognised the need to offer more effective means of resolving disputes.
 Since then, arbitration has become an oft-used mechanism for dealing with commercial disputes.
 However, the potential of arbitration as an alternative to the traditional proceedings before local courts has not been completely realised.
 This is due in part to the fact that practitioners still instinctively utilise procedural litigation mechanisms instead of taking full advantage of the flexibility and efficiency that arbitration offers.
 That, however, is expected to change.
-The modern legal framework for international arbitration recently adopted by the Costa Rican Congress, which is virtually identical to the UNCITRAL Model Law (as amended in 2006) (the Model Law), provides an opportunity to introduce current arbitration practices to the local culture.
+The modern legal framework for international arbitration adopted by the Costa Rican Congress, which is virtually identical to the UNCITRAL Model Law (as amended in 2006) (the Model Law), provides an opportunity to introduce current arbitration practices to the local culture.
 Given that and other propitious conditions described in this article, Costa Rica is well placed to become a regional centre for international commercial cases.

 After a sensible institutional reform in 1996, Costa Rica pursued a policy of treaty making in the area of international trade and international investment protections.
 It negotiated and ratified dozens of bilateral investment treaties (BITs) and free trade agreements (FTAs) with investment chapters (collectively, international investment agreements or IIAs), thus cementing the country's commitment to free trade and protection of foreign investment.
 In the nearly 20 years since then, Costa Rica has built a solid track record of compliance and observance of its obligations under those IIAs.
 In fact, Costa Rica has not been found to violate its obligations to accord fair and equitable treatment, full protection and security, most-favoured nation and national treatment.
 It has been ordered to pay compensation for expropriation only in two cases, both of which stemmed from measures that pursued environmental protection objectives.1

 Section II below will provide a description of the legal framework and the relevant judicial decisions, as well as other aspects of international commercial arbitration in Costa Rica, such as logistics, services, and institutions.
-Section III will discuss the IIAs in force for Costa Rica and will review the country's track record as a respondent in investor-State dispute settlement proceedings.
+Section III will discuss the IIAs in force for Costa Rica and will review the country's track record as a respondent in investor-state dispute settlement (ISDS) proceedings.
 Both sections show that Costa Rica is an arbitration-friendly country.

 The international commercial arbitration regime in Costa Rica